farookphuket/baanlungpa.com/README.md

-> baanlungpa.com is the next website project I have just not start  last
+> baanlungpa.com is the  project I have just start  on Jan 21 2022
-> update 1 June 2021 from manjaro Laptop
+> last update 3 Feb 2022 from Arch Linux Laptop

 ## ================ coding skill level ==========|